 High interest savings accounts

 High interest savings accounts are savings accounts that pay a high rate of interest compared to other savings accounts available on the market.
-The best interest rates in Canada are currently around 2.25%.
 In Canada, you’re required to pay income tax on the money you earn in a non-registered high-interest savings account.

 Tax-free savings accounts